 We need to be realistic, so some job roles will require you to go back to school.
 You don’t have to accept low paid jobs or something that will get you out of the house for a few hours.
 There is the possibility of an actual career, and there are more adults than you would imagine getting back into education.
 Dependent on your circumstances, there are a number of options you could take, including taking an open learning course for home study or enrolling on a part or full-time course at a local college or university as a mature student.
 However, there are also career opportunities which require you to train on the job, so you can earn money while building up the skills needed.

 You may be put off education, especially if you hated school.
 The thought of writing essays, doing homework, and sitting in class may be something you thought you would never have to do again.
+You could use something like an onlineclasshelp site if this is something you really struggle with.
 Then there are the costs involved.
 How on earth can you afford to pay the course fees?
 Well, you can put your mind at rest, because despite your reservations, returning to school doesn’t have to break your bank account or give you sleepless nights because you are afraid of the workload.

 Regarding finances, you can apply for government grants and bursaries.
 Visit gov.uk/grant-bursary-adult-learners and have a look at the various options available.
 In some cases, you don’t have to pay the fees back, so there is added incentive to take the plunge back into the employment waters.